Once I moved out of my parents’ home, I wanted a dog of my own.

-In Eli’s day, all the puppies were put together in one area spreading disease.
-There was no point in having a vet examine the dogs since most would be euthanized.
+In Eli’s day all the puppies were put together in one area, spreading disease.
+There was no point in having a vet examine the dogs at the pound, since most would be euthanized.
 Only a lucky few found homes.

 Note: Yes I am aware that this is 2020.
 But even with all the trauma of this year, I stand my statement: These are better days.